 This site houses nearly 700 video clips of mostly excellent teaching.
 183 are Common Core Standards driven, and hundreds of others feature best practices.
 It is searchable by grade level and content.
-Most clips include information about the teacher, the school, and include the resources as attachments needed to teacher.
+Most clips include information about the teacher, the school, and include the resources as attachments needed to teach the lesson.